abersager/spotify-proxy-test-3/README.md

 - **One-click deployment** - from your forked repository
 - **No ongoing cost** (free tier is sufficient)
-- **🔒 Built-in authentication** - secure your proxy with username/password
 - **Web-based setup** - no CLI required
 - **Secure OAuth flow** for Spotify authentication
 - **KV storage** for credentials and tokens